 Quality control on data annotation is a factor that is easily overlooked but crucial to the model performance.
 It is especially critical to models based on large-scale dataset.
 Therefore, this addresses the following:

-Assist the quality control of data annotation from standard operating procedure.
+To assist the quality control of data annotation from standard operating procedure.

-Reduce model performance problems caused by inconsistent data annotations.
+To reduce model performance problems caused by inconsistent data annotations.

-Enable large-scale dataset projects on high diversity of data formats and multi-annotators.
+To enable large-scale dataset projects on high diversity of data formats and multi-annotators.

-Act as a training material for non-professional annotators and improve common understandings.
+To facilitate the training and education for non-professional annotators and improve common understandings.

 Framework

 Data annotation is one of the most dependable factors on the performance of supervised machine models.
 If the annotation for machine learning is incorrect, the decision rules built by the machine will be biased.
 As a part of the entire AI4H project, data annotation works as shown in Figure 1.
 During the testing and evaluation of the supervised machine models, unqualified annotation may be identified, which should be relabelled or deleted from the dataset.